dannydes/adz-wp-theme/README.md

 ### SMTP Password
 SMTP password for your organisation's email account.

+### Google API Client ID
+Client ID for authentication with Google.

+### Google API Client Secret
+Client Secret for authentication with Google.

 ### Authenticate with Gmail.
 Link to Google authentication for your contact forms.